HoaangQun/CPC/README.md

 # CPC
-my road for competitive programming never off more than dayday
+my road for competitive programming

+never off more than day